mbhynes/airflow-operator-vars/README.md

 Because often you need flexibility in some of a DAG's parameters to deal with finicky external factors environment.
 It's not uncommon that  something goes awry and you need a hotfix to change some simple DAG parameters---but if your organization's deployment pipeline is slow or clunky it can be really painful to make that hotfix.

-Variables look like they're *exactly* what you need---perfect!
+Variables look like they're *exactly* what you need---perfect.
 You start using them.
-Fast-foward a few months and egad everyone on your team is sticking them everywhere willy nilly, and naming them inconsistently and polluting the global scope.
+But fast-foward a few months and egad! everyone on your team is sticking them anywhere willy nilly, and naming them inconsistently and polluting the global scope and it's a quagmire for no reason.
 Welcome to software: your solution now needs solution.

 ## What